-The Company, being a Category 1 Global Business Licence Company, has taken advantage of the provision of the Fourteenth Schedule of the Mauritius Companies Act 2001 not to prepare group accounts as its holding company, Tata Chemicals Limited, a company incorporated in India, listed on the Bombay Stock Exchange and National Stock Exchange of India, prepares consolidated accounts under Indian Generally Accepted Accounting Principles.
-The consolidated financial statements would not add value to the holding company.
+The Company, being a Category 1 Global Business Licence Company, has taken advantage of the provision of the Fourteenth Schedule of the Mauritius Companies Act 2001 not to prepare group accounts as its ultimate holding company, Tata Chemicals Limited, a company incorporated in India, listed on the Bombay Stock Exchange and National Stock Exchange of India, prepares consolidated accounts under Indian Generally Accepted Accounting Principles.
+The consolidated financial statements would not add value to the holding and ultimate holding company.